Skip to main contentSkip to data table

 Version increments when depeg thresholds, confirmation policy, peg-score formula terms, or DEWS signal composition or score-affecting input semantics change.

-PegScore observes the past and present by scoring realized peg behavior, while DEWS is forward-looking and tries to anticipate future depeg risk before it fully manifests.
+PegScore observes the past and present by scoring realized peg behavior, while DEWS is forward-looking and scores pre-price and live-market depeg stress signals.

 Depeg Tracker combines live event detection, secondary-source confirmation rules for large-cap assets, low-confidence primary prices, and extreme moves, plus a per-coin peg score that penalizes time off peg, event severity, active depegs, and unstable event spread.
 Pending depeg confirmation checks same-direction off-chain sources (CoinGecko or DefiLlama), supported native-peg quotes, Binance tickers, trusted aggregate DEX prices, and large challenger pools before promoting or rejecting candidates.